JorisPaarde/Hubris/README.md

     2. Play the game in landscape mode only so i get the best experience.
 <br><br>
 - As a user who uses the wiki page, i want to:
+    1. Search cards by type
-    1. search cards by type, free version availability or attack-phase
+    2. Search cards by free version availability
-    2. sort cards by cost
+    3. Search cards by attack-phase

 <br><br>